SzymonPrajs/slap/README.md

 Future
 ------
-Next release will most likely introduce the use of CERN's ROOT library replacing a lot of build in functionality with the library routines.
+In the near future the MPFIT will be replaced by Minuit2 as the fitting routine used.
+Boost and GSL will be used to replace all routines implemented by me that find their, better, alternatives in these libraries.
+This is mainly for integrations, interpolations and filesystem.

 Licence
 -------
-SLAP - Supernova Lightcurve Analysis Package v0.2.0
+SLAP - Supernova Lightcurve Analysis Package v0.2.1

 Copyright (C) 2014  Szymon Prajs